xikanfeng2/HCSIM/docs/tutorials.md

    3. `End`: the end position of bin
    4. `normal`: the allele-specific CNAs of normal clone, such as 1|1
    5. `clone1`: the allele-specific CNAs of clone1 clone, such as 3|0
+2. `mirrored_subclonal_cnas.csv`: a CSV dataframe containing all mirrored_subclonal CNAs in all clones, the fields are:
+   1. `Chromosome`: the chromosome number
+   2. `Start`: the start position of bin
+   3. `End`: the end position of bin
+   4. `Clone1`: the clone name of first mirrored clone
+   5. `Clone2`: the clone name of second mirrored clone
+   6. `Clone1_CNA`: the CNA of clone1
+   7. `Clone2_CNA`: the CNA of clone2
-2. `maternal_cna_matrix.csv` and `paternal_cna_matrix.csv`:  the CSV matrix containing the haplotype-specific CNAs of maternal and paternal genome for each clone.
+3. `maternal_cna_matrix.csv` and `paternal_cna_matrix.csv`:  the CSV matrix containing the haplotype-specific CNAs of maternal and paternal genome for each clone.
 These two matrices essentially break down the above CNV profile file, making it more convenient for subsequent plotting and analysis workflows.
-3. `changes.csv`: a CSV dataframe containing all the CNA changes.
+4. `changes.csv`: a CSV dataframe containing all the CNA changes.
 More specifically, the fields are:
 	1. `Parent`: the parental clone
 	2.	`Child`: the child clone
 	3.	`Haplotype`: maternal or paternal genome